Ant64 Sound Architecture

 Just as the C64, Atari ST, and Amiga were adopted by musicians for reasons their designers did not fully anticipate, Ant64 aims to create the same conditions:

-- Powerful but understandable hardware
+- Powerful but understandable hardware — you can reason about what it does

-- Constraints that inspire creativity
+- Constraints that inspire creativity — limits breed innovation

-- Direct access to sound generation
+- Direct access to sound generation — no abstraction layers between you and the hardware

-- Tight coupling between audio, visuals, and interaction
+- Tight coupling between audio, visuals, and interaction — sound is part of the machine, not an addon

 The goal is not merely to reproduce classic sound — but to create the environment in which the next musical subculture can emerge.